javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/09-class/article.md

 alert( articles[0].title ); // Body
 ```

 Here `Article.compare` stands "over" the articles, as a means to compare them.
+It's not a method of an article, but rather of the whole class.

-Another example would be a so-called "factory" method, that creates an object with specific parameters.
+Another example would be a so-called "factory" method.
+Imagine, we need few ways to create an article:

+1. Create by given parameters (`title`, `date` etc).
+2. Create an empty article with today's date.
+3. ...

+The first way can be implemented by the constructor.
+And for the second one we can make a static method of the class.

 Like `Article.createTodays()` here: